Any Dream Will Do (song)

 "Any Dream Will Do" is a popular song written by Andrew Lloyd Webber and Tim Rice for the 1968 musical Joseph and the Amazing Technicolor Dreamcoat.
 It is generally the beginning and the concluding song of the musical, sung by the title character of Joseph.

 The song has been sung by numerous performers.
 In 1969, it was released as the B-side of the 7-inch single "We Will Rock You" by child singer Christopher.
 This recording was produced by Andrew Lloyd Webber and Tim Rice, and arranged by Andrew Lloyd Webber.
 Max Bygraves released a popular version in 1972 which had another track from the film on the B-side "Close Every Door To Me".
 This may have been the most popular version released.
 Joe Cuddy's version was a number-one hit in Ireland in 1974.
 The song was voted Broadway Song of the Year in 1981, and won an Ivor Novello Award in 1991.

 The song was also covered by Jason Donovan and Lee Mead, whose versions reached number one and number two respectively in the UK chart.
 Donovan, Mead and Donny Osmond performed the song at the Concert for Diana on 1 July 2007.
+Donovan performed the song at the Platinum Party at the Palace on 4 June 2022.

 Jason Donovan version

 In 1991, the song was released as a single by Jason Donovan, who was then playing Joseph in the West End production of the musical at the London Palladium.
 The single topped the UK Singles Chart for two weeks in June and July 1991; in July, it was certified Gold by the BPI for sales greater than 400,000 copies.
 In Donovan's native Australia, "Any Dream Will Do" peaked at number 92 on the ARIA Singles Chart in August 1991.
 The song was also a number-one hit in Ireland and a number-three hit in Austria.

-The song was also performed by The X Factor duo Same Difference, with Jason Donovan, on 15 December 2007.